 “In a start-up, everyone is vital.
 Businesses have to remember that there is no ‘unskilled labor.’
 There are only employees that are vital to the existence and growth of the company,” Kevin Mulleady enthuses.

 Create open-door policies and provide anonymous feedback opportunities to start stimulating discourse.
-Some of the feedback may be surprisingly tough to swallow, or in contrast, delightfully reassuring – in either circumstance, improvements are right around the corner.
-“Remember that you’re looking for opposing positions to challenge the status quo.
-Put ego aside and really consider the validity of every question and comment, in order to move the company forward,” reminds Kevin Mulleady.
+Some of the feedback may be surprisingly tough to swallow, or in contrast, delightfully reassuring – in either circumstance, improvements are right around the corner.“Remember that you’re looking for opposing positions to challenge the status quo.
+Put ego aside and consider the validity of every question and comment, to move the company forward,” reminds Kevin Mulleady.

 Make Room for Mistakes Advises Kevin Mulleady